-The political, economic and social changes which are rocking the world have far reaching consequences - consequences which have become increasingly dramatic in the new era of economic and political liberalisation.
+¬he political, economic and social changes which are rocking the world have far reaching consequences - consequences which have become increasingly dramatic in the new era of economic and political liberalisation.

-These changes also had an affect on the cooperative movement and, as a membership organisation, the Inter-national Cooperative Alliance is inevitably affected by developments in its diverse membership around the world.
+These changes also had an affect on the cooperative movement as a membership and, organisation, the Inter-national Cooperative Alliance is inevitably affected by developments in its diverse membership around the world.

 The ICA has reacted to the challenges that these worldwide changes present by adopting a new structure and by analysing and restating its value system.
-It is now poised to enter its second century of existence and carries a message of hope that cooperatives can help to resolve the present crisis which are afflicting our planet.
+It is now poised to enter its second century of existence and carries a hope message of cooperatives can help to resolve the present crisis which are afflicting our planet.

-The 1992 report of the UN Secretary General, Boutros-Ghali, to the United Nations General Assembly on the role of cooperatives in the light of new economics and social trends, argued forcefully for giving greater prominence to cooperatives as a means of contributing to economic restructuring and social progress.
+The 1992 report of the UN Secretary General, Boutros-Ghali, to the United Nations General Assembly on the role of cooperatives in the light of new economics and social trends, argued forcefully for giving prominence greater cooperatives as a means of contributing to economic restructuring and social progress.